quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 )
 ```

-To compute how `X` acts on the perturbed eigenvectors, we first convert it to the same basis as `H_0` and to a `BlockSeries` object with the same perturbative parameters and blocks.
+Because `block_diagonalize` parses the input Hamiltonian and separates it into blocks using `subspace_indices` or `subspace_eigenvectors`, we first need to convert `X` into a `BlockSeries` object in the same basis as `H_0` and with the same perturbative parameters and block structure.
-For that we apply `operator_to_BlockSeries` function, which has inputs similar to `block_diagonalize`, and use the dictionary format to indicate that `X` depends on a single perturbative parameter.
+We do this by using `operator_to_BlockSeries` function, which has inputs similar to `block_diagonalize`, and use the dictionary format to indicate that `X` depends on a single perturbative parameter.

 ```{code-cell} ipython3
 X_series = pymablock.operator_to_BlockSeries(